Dave78300/Turing-Seminar-Project-MVA-2023/README.md

 Authors : Mathis LE BAIL / David SAHNA.

-We are all part of the MVA's program.
+We are part of the MVA's program.